 Thorn, (Bluemoose Books, 2011) about Spinoza and Rembrandt

 I, Hogarth (Duckworth-Overlook, 2012), which sets out to unify Hogarth’s life with his art.

-His latest novel The White Crucifixion, a novel about Marc Chagall, will be published by Holland Park Press on February 2018.
+The White Crucifixion, a novel about Marc Chagall, was published by Holland Park Press in February 2018.

 Michael says: ‘The White Crucifixion intends to unify Marc Chagall’s life, painting and the Jewish experience in the twentieth century.
 In some ways, I see it as a follow-up to my previous novel, I, Hogarth.
 The two novels are, however, very different because the two artists painted very differently and I try to reflect that (‘Dean writes as Hogarth paints,’ Andrea Wulf, New York Times).
 Nevertheless, you could see this as a kind of Jewish I, Hogarth.’